dwp/design-system/app/views/components/timeline/README.md

-The timeline component to show a linear record of what has happened.
+The timeline component shows a linear record of what has happened.

 {{dsExample({
   name: 'timeline',